6. Sedimentation

 Figure 112 – General view of the fan of precipitated calcite from a saturated stream.

-A closer view of the continuously growing ridge caused by the accumulation of calcite along the stream is shown in figure 113.
+A closer view of the continuously growing ridge caused by the accumulation of calcite along the stream is shown in figure 112B.

 figure 119 - Close up of the mound created by the stream (Ulco, South Africa)

-Figure 113 – Close up of the mound created by the stream (Ulco, South Africa)
+Figure 112B – Close up of the mound created by the stream (Ulco, South Africa)

-In fact, one can see growing grass stems being coated by calcite (fig. 114).
+In fact, one can see growing grass stems being coated by calcite (fig. 113).

 Figure 120 - Calcite coating around a growing grass stem (Ulco, South Africa).

-Diamond drill core cutting through the fan sequence proves that its development was caused by the continuous coating of whatever materials over which the saturated waters flowed (fig. 115).
+Diamond drill core cutting through the fan sequence proves that its development was caused by the continuous coating of whatever materials over which the saturated waters flowed (fig. 114).

 Figure 121 - Diamond drill core cutting through the Gorokop calcite fan (Ulco, South Africa).

-Figure 115 – Diamond drill core cutting through the Gorokop travertine fan (Ulco, South Africa).
+Figure 114 – Diamond drill core cutting through the Gorokop travertine fan (Ulco, South Africa).

 6.5.2 Evaporites

 Also defined by the American Geological Institute Glossary, an evaporite is composed primarily by a solution that became concentrated due to the evaporation of its solvent, for example the present day coastal salt pans, of which I show here a rather unique example because it occurs in the volcanic Sal Island of the Cabo Verde Archipelago, within the crater of an extinct volcano.
-The base of the crater is below sea level and, due to the lavas being very fractured, the sea water seeps into the crater, where the water evaporates because of the intense heat caused by the local desert climate, within a totally enclosed area, just like in a cooking pot (fig. 115B).
+The base of the crater is below sea level and, due to the lavas being very fractured, the sea water seeps into the crater, where it evaporates because of the intense heat caused by the local desert climate, within a totally enclosed area, just like in a cooking pot (fig. 115D).

 In nature it may happen that a sedimentary layer of salt which has a relatively low SG, is covered by another layer of material with a considerably higher SG.
 If later, during the post depositional compaction stage that mass of salt is subjected to unstable adjustments, that may cause an upwards high velocity movement of the salt through the higher density layer covering it and that, when in a large scale, forms a diaper.